Efficient ConvBN Blocks for Transfer Learning and Beyond: Introduction

 \section{Introduction}

-Feature normalization~\citep{huang_normalization_2023} is a critical component in deep convolutional neural networks.
-Techniques such as batch normalization~\citep{ioffe_batch_2015}, group normalization~\citep{wu_group_2018}, layer normalization~\citep{ba_layer_2016}, and instance normalization~\citep{ulyanov_instance_2016} are designed to facilitate the training process by promoting stability, mitigating internal covariate shift, and enhancing network performance.
-Among these methods, batch normalization is arguably the most popular and widely adopted in computer vision tasks~\citep{huang_normalization_2023}.
-A convolutional layer~\citep{lecun_gradient-based_1998} together with a consecutive BatchNorm layer is often called a ConvBN block, which operates in three modes:

-\begin{itemize} \item Train mode.
+Feature normalization~\citep{huang_normalization_2023} is a critical component in deep convolutional neural networks to facilitate the training process by promoting stability, mitigating internal covariate shift, and enhancing network performance.
+BatchNorm~\citep{ioffe_batch_2015} is a popular and widely adopted normalization module in computer vision.
+A convolutional layer~\citep{lecun_gradient-based_1998} together with a consecutive BatchNorm layer is often called a ConvBN block, which operates in three modes: \begin{itemize} \item Train mode.
 Mini-batch statistics (mean and standard deviation $\mu, \sigma$) are computed for feature normalization, and running statistics ($\hat{\mu}, \hat{\sigma}$) are tracked by exponential moving averages for testing individual examples when mini-batch statistics are unavailable. \item Eval mode.
 Running statistics are directly used for feature normalization without update, which is more efficient than Train mode, but requires tracked statistics to remain stable in training.
 It can also be used to validate models during development. \item Deploy mode.
 When the model does not require further training, computation in Eval mode can be accelerated~\citep{markus_fusing_nodate} by fusing convolution, normalization, and affine transformations into a single convolutional operator with transformed parameters.
 This is called Deploy mode, which produces the same output as Eval mode with better efficiency.
-In Deploy mode, parameters for the convolution are computed once-for-all, removing batch normalization for faster inference during deployment. \end{itemize}

-The three modes of ConvBN blocks present a trade-off between computational efficiency and training stability, as shown in Table~\ref{tab:trade-off}.
+In Deploy mode, parameters for the convolution are computed once-for-all, removing batch normalization for faster inference during deployment. \end{itemize} The three modes of ConvBN blocks present a trade-off between computational efficiency and training stability, as shown in Table~\ref{tab:trade-off}.
 Train mode is applicable for both train from scratch and transfer learning, while Deploy mode optimizes computational efficiency.
 Consequently, these modes traditionally align with three stages in deep models' lifecycle: Train mode for training, Eval mode for validation, and Deploy mode for deployment.